TheDataRideAlongs/ProjectDomino/README.md

 We are working with ethics groups to identify safe interventions along the following lines:

-* **Targeting of specific underserved issues**: Primary COVID issues such as unsafe social behavior, unsafe medicine, unsafe sicence, harmful policies, and adjacent issues such as campaigns driven by cybercriminals and hate groups
+* **Targeting of specific underserved issues**: Primary COVID public health issues such as unsafe social behavior, unsafe medicine, unsafe science, dangerous government policy influence, and adjacent issues such as fake charities, phishing,  malware, and hate groups

 * **Help top social platforms harden themselves**: Trust and safety teams at top social networks need to be able to warn users about misinformation, de-trend it, and potentially take it down before it has served its purpose.
 The status quo is handling incidents months after the fact.
 We will provide real-time alert feeds and scoring APIs to help take action during the critical minutes before misinformation gains significant reach.